Your child enters Geneva’s public school this year? Parentville’s got you covered!

 (By the way, did you know there is a Swedish School in Geneva, offering an English-French language program based on Swedish methods)

-They’ll do some math exercises in the form of mazes, solving easy logical tasks.
+They’ll do some math exercises in a form of mazes, solving easy logical tasks.
 They’ll have basics of geography – starting with their school setting, and maybe naming the streets around.
 But again, it all depends on the teacher.

 THE DROP OFF: 8h00-8h45

 In some of the schools parents can walk in with their child only for the first 2 months of the school year (upon drop off, and to collect them).
 Other schools let parents in the full 1P and beyond.
-But in most, as of 2P you will be asked to stay outside, and your child will enter the school on his/her own.
+But in most, as of 2P you will be asked to stay outside, and your child will enter the school on their own.

 THE LUNCH BREAK: 11h30-13h30/14h00